jimkang/probable/README.md

 From there, you just use the `probable` object.

 `roll` is a function that basically rolls a die for you.
 It will randomly generate an integer between 0 and one less than the number of "sides" you specify.
-For example, `probable.roll(5)` will return 0, 1, 2, 3, 4, or 5.
+For example, `probable.roll(6)` will return 0, 1, 2, 3, 4, or 5.

+`rollDie` is like `roll`, except 1-based, like traditional dice. `probable.roll(6)` will return 1, 2, 3, 4, 5, or 6.

 `pickFromArray` will randomly pick an element of an array that you give it, giving each element equal weight.